kristoftajti/anchor_free_docs/docs/data/YoloX_code.md

         fg_mask_inboxes
     ]

-    # numfg - number of foreground anchors - anchros selected for gts
+    # numfg - number of foreground anchors - anchors selected for gts
     # gt_matched_classes - gt classes for each anchor
     # pred_ious_this_matching - ious between anchor and gts
     # matched_gt_inds - gt indexes for each anchor